-Operational Risk Principle IV: Group Operational Risk Management aims to maintain sufficient capital to underpin operational risk.
-Group NFRM is accountable for the design, implementation and maintenance of an appropriate approach to determine a sufficient level of capital demand for operational risk for recommendation to the Management Board.
-To fulfill this requirement Group NFRM is accountable for the calculation and allocation of operational risk capital demand and Expected Loss planning under the Advanced Measurement Approach ("AMA").
-Group NFRM is also accountable for the facilitation of the annual operational risk capital planning and monthly review process.
+Operational Risk Principle IV: NFRM is to ensure that sufficient capital is held to underpin Operational Risk.
+NFRM is ac- countable for the design, implementation and maintenance of the approach to determine a sufficient level of capital demand for Operational Risk for recommendation to the Management Board.

+To fulfil this requirement, NFRM is accountable for the calculation and allocation of Operational Risk capital demand and Expected Loss planning under the Advanced Measurement Approach ("AMA").
+NFRM is also accountable for the facilitation of the annual Operational Risk capital planning and monthly review process.